Khojiakbar Alijonov

-Xojiakbar Ulugʻbek oʻgʻli Alijonov (born 19 April 1997), known as Khojiakbar Alijonov, is an Uzbek professional footballer who plays as a right-back for Pakhtakor and the Uzbekistan national team.
+Khojiakbar Ulugbek ugli Alijonov (Hojiakbar Ulugʻbek oʻgʻli Alijonov; born 19 April 1997) is an Uzbek professional footballer who plays as a right-back for Pakhtakor in the Uzbekistan Super League and the Uzbekistan national team.

+Club career

+On 11 February 2026, Pakhtakor announced that they had extended their contract with Alijonov until the end of the 2027 season.

 International career

 Alijonov made his debut for the Uzbekistan national team in a 4–0 friendly win over North Korea on 7 June 2019.